silvacms/documentation/source/getting-started-with-silva.rst

 To add a new site, you will be prompted for a user name and a password.
-The installation defaults are ``admin`` and ``admin`` if you didn't specify otherwise while creating your Zope instance before.
+The installation defaults are ``admin`` and ``admin`` if you didn't specify otherwise while creating your Buildout directory.

 When the Silva site is created, you will be redirected to its management interface, the :term:`SMI`.
 You can rely on the user